mojio/mojio-android-sdk/mojio-sdk-push/README.md

 The Mojio Push SDK is most easily implemented using [Retrofit](http://square.github.io/retrofit/).
-Some examples for setting up Retrofit can be found in the [mojio-sdk-model](../mojio-sdk-model) documentation.
-An example Retrofit interface for the Mojio Push API would look as follows:
+Some examples for setting up Retrofit can be found in the [mojio-sdk-model](../mojio-sdk-model) documentation. n simple example of a Retrofit interface for the Mojio Push API would look as follows:

 ```java
 package io.moj.mobile.android.motion.service;